-My teaching philosophy is simple.
-I learned this while attending college in England.
+My teaching philosophy is simple, and was learned while attending university in England.
 I believe all students can and will learn if provided an appropriate and encouraging learning environment.
 I believe all students learn differently and it is my responsibility to find the best teaching strategies, methods and tools to promote each student’s learning potential and success.
-I believe World History is interesting, and it is my job to make learning it and connecting the past to the present and future "fun."
-I am a strong supporter of our AVID program and use AVID teaching strategies, methods and tools in my classroom activities everyday.
-I believe Close Reading, Cornell Notes, fundamentally sound and effective writing skills and techniques including the basic Five Paragraph Essay, and good bell work including summary ideas and review of AZ state standards, are all keys to learning World History successfully.
+I believe World History/Geography is interesting, and it is my job to make learning it and connecting the past to the present and future "fun."
+I am a strong supporter of our AVID program and use AVID teaching strategies, methods and tools in my classroom activities every day.
+I believe Close Reading, Cornell Notes, fundamentally sound and effective writing skills and techniques, including the basic Five Paragraph Essay, and good bell work including summary ideas and review of AZ state standards, are all keys to learning World History successfully.
 I also believe quality video brings history alive.
-I believe in an "I do, we do, you do" approach to learning, similar to great coaching practices, assists all students in learning.
+I believe in an "I do, we do, you do" approach to learning, similar to great coaching practices, which assists all students in learning.
 I will work hard to prepare all students for the increased academic rigor they will encounter in the 11th and 12th grades.
 I believe that the staff, faculty, parents/guardians and students all work together for maximum student achievement and success.

 Teacher and parent/guardian communication is critical to student success.
 Please contact me immediately if you have any concerns, questions or comments.
 I value your communication, check my email daily at school, and will always return communication within 24 hours of reception.
-Many questions can also be answered by reading my student Plan for Success (PFS) which is available in the documents folder of this web site and in your student's World History notebook.
-In addition, you can find templates and guides in the documents section for Close Reading, Cornell Notes, Thinking Maps, Bell Work and writing including the Five Paragraph Essay.
+Many questions can also be answered by reading my student's Plan for Success (PFS), which is available in the documents folder of this website and in your student's World History notebook.
+In addition, you can find templates and guides in the documents section for Close Reading, Cornell Notes, Thinking Maps, Bell Work and writing, including the Five Paragraph Essay.
 I am always available for tutoring before and after school.
 Students are also welcome during the daily Advisory class.
 We all learn together and no one has all the answers.
 We are a TEAM; Together Everyone Achieves More!

-Classroom Policies/Rules: As defined in student Plan for Success PFS which can be found in the documents folder of this web site and in your student's World History notebook.
+Classroom Policies/Rules: As defined in my Student Plan for Success, which can be found in the documents folder of this website and in your student's World History notebook.

 Textbook: World History, McDougal Littell, 2010.
 Students are encouraged to use our text to supplement classroom learning and activities.
 Associated activities and page numbers that can assist learning are always posted.

-Syllabus Aligned to Arizona State Standards and distributed World History Scope & Sequence / Current Unit of Study:Unit Nine 😉
+Syllabus Aligned to Arizona State Standards and distributed World History Scope & Sequence / Current Unit of Study:Unit One 😉

 Assignments: Close Reading with Marking the Text, Cornell Notes, Thinking Maps, Unit Vocabulary, Video Review Guide, Five Paragraph Subject Analysis, Unit/Chapter Study Guides, Video Presentations, Group Projects/Assignments, among others.